snap-stanford/news-search/README.txt

 The project was built following instructions available at: http://hadoopi.wordpress.com/2013/05/25/setup-maven-project-for-hadoop-in-5mn/

-NOTE: you have to edit ${HOME}/.m2/settings.xml before the code could be built, as described in the given web page.
+In order to get the code working you have to edit ${HOME}/.m2/settings.xml, as described in the given web page.

 An other great tutorial could be found at: